W. T. Cosgrave: Minister for local government

 Although Cosgrave was one of the most politically experienced of Sinn Féin's TDs, Cosgrave was not within the leadership of the party.
 However, when Éamon de Valera formed the Second Ministry of Dáil Éireann on 2 April 1919, Cosgrave was named as Secretary of Local Government.
-His close friendship with de Valera and his long experience on Dublin Corporation, most recently as Chairman of its Finance Committee, were among the reasons he was selected.
+His close friendship with de Valera and his long experience on Dublin Corporation, most recently as chairman of its finance committee, were among the reasons he was selected.
 His chief task as Minister was the job of organising the non-cooperation of the people with the British authorities and establishing an alternative system of government.

 After the 1920 local elections, elected under the new system of single transferable vote, 28 of the 33 local councils pledged loyalty to the Ministry of Local Government established by the Dáil.
 These councils then cut their links to the British government.

 Anglo-Irish Treaty

 Cosgrave supported the Anglo-Irish Treaty, which had been signed on 6 December 1921.
 At the cabinet meeting in Dublin held to consider the Treaty immediately after it had been signed, Cosgrave surprised de Valera by agreeing with Collins and with Arthur Griffith, de Valera's predecessor as leader of Sinn Féin and the chairman of the delegation which included Collins that had negotiated the Treaty.
 It was narrowly supported by the cabinet in a vote of 4 to 3, and was supported by the Dáil in a vote of 64 to 57.
-However, de Valera voted against, and resigned as president in January 1922 (which in August 1921 had been upgraded from a prime ministerial President of Dáil Éireann to a full head of state, called President of the Irish Republic).
+However, de Valera voted against and resigned as president in January 1922 (which in August 1921 had been upgraded from a prime ministerial President of Dáil Éireann to a full head of state, called President of the Irish Republic).
 Griffith succeeded de Valera as president.
-Collins, in accordance with the Treaty, formed a Provisional Government; this included Cosgrave amongst its membership as Minister for Local Government.
+Collins, following the Treaty, formed a Provisional Government; this included Cosgrave amongst its membership as Minister for Local Government.
 From July onward, he also became Minister for Finance.